XiaoliangWang2001/MARBLE/README.md

 1. Embedding-aware mode - learn manifold embedding and dynamics
 2. Embedding-agnostic mode - learn dynamics only

-To enable embedding-agnostic mode, set `inner_product_features=True` in training `params`.
+To enable embedding-agnostic mode, set `inner_product_features = True` in training `params`.
 This engages an additional layer in the network after the computation of gradients, which makes them rotation invariant.

 As a slight cost of expressivity, this feature enables the orientation- and embedding-independent representation of dynamics over the manifolds.
 Amongst others, this allows one to recognise similar dynamics across different manifolds.
 See [RNN example](https://github.com/agosztolai/MARBLE/blob/main/examples/RNN/RNN.ipynb) for an illustration.